nakarinh14/system-construct-project/README.md

 I have asked Aj., he said we will need to configure and deploy Vue frontend in a nginx webserver later, so the ```yarn serve``` is just temporary for development i guess

+Optional: On Chrome.
+I think these 2 extension are quite useful in debugging frontend and backend later on :

+<a href="https://chrome.google.com/webstore/detail/vuejs-devtools/nhdogjmejiglipccpnnnanhbledajbpd?hl=en">Vue.js Chrome extension</a>,  <a href="https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en">JSON formatter (to read JSON easily on web)</a>